About Dr. Zucker

-Dr. Jessica Zucker is a licensed clinical psychologist in Los Angeles specializing in women’s health with a focus on reproductive and maternal mental well-being.
-Jessica works with women struggling with fertility issues, perinatal loss, during transitions in motherhood, supporting prenatal and postpartum adjustments, treating perinatal mood disorders, pregnancy and postpartum body image concerns, and in the midst of relationship challenges after the birth of a child.
+Dr. Jessica Zucker is a licensed clinical psychologist in Los Angeles specializing in women’s reproductive and maternal mental health.
+Jessica primarily works with women struggling with fertility, pregnancy ambivalence, pregnancy loss, during transitions in motherhood, prenatal and postpartum adjustments, perinatal and postpartum mood and anxiety disorders, pregnancy and postpartum body image concerns, and in the midst of relationship challenges after the loss or birth of a child.

-Dr. Zucker brings an expertise grounded in a global viewpoint to her practice, writing, books, speaking engagements, and multimedia projects.
-With a background in international public health and human development, Dr. Zucker addresses not only the issues women and families experience surrounding attachment and maternal health, but also focuses on delivering information and tools to women, as well as healthcare practitioners, with the aim of creating greater understanding, prevention, early identification, and treatment of widespread maternal mental health issues.
+Dr. Zucker brings an expertise grounded in a global viewpoint to her practice, writing, speaking engagements, and multimedia projects.
+With a background in international public health and human development, Dr. Zucker addresses not only the issues women and families experience surrounding attachment and maternal health, but also focuses on delivering information and tools with the aim of creating greater understanding, early identification, and treatment of widespread maternal mental health issues.

 From her work in Africa, India, Nepal, across Europe and the United States as well as fellowships at Harvard University, through Columbia University in the Netherlands, and Israel, Dr. Zucker has extensively studied women’s global health concerns, gender, and perinatal psychology from a multitude of perspectives.
-Combined with over ten years of experience in psychodynamic psychotherapy, mindfulness-based practices and depth psychology in her clinical practice, Dr. Zucker is committed to helping women and families cultivate tools to sustain thriving, fulfilling lives.
+Combined with over ten years of experience in psychodynamic oriented psychotherapy and mindfulness-based practices in her clinical practice, Dr. Zucker is committed to helping women and families cultivate tools to sustain thriving, fulfilling lives.